Table of Contents

 Mana Advantage

+Including lands we run about 15 slots dedicated to ramp / mana advantage.
+These slots are here to power out Neheb as early as possible as we need to avoid / get under countermagic at all cost.
 Do note that this does not mean automatically that we just ramp hard and drop Neheb at any given moment.
 We need to assess the decks at the table, the amount of cards in players hands, the mana open etc. Also, we need a clear path to find the pieces we need.
 If we do not have way of getting to the cards we need, then dropping Neheb is a no go.
+Assuming that staples like Jeska’s Will and Dockside Extortionist are well known at this point, let’s have a look at some other cards that are perhaps a bit less reputed.

 Damage